Thiruvalla taluk

-Thiruvalla Taluk (alternatively spelt Tiruvalla) is a Taluk & Revenue Division Headquarters of the Pathanamthitta district in the Indian state of Kerala.
-The headquarters of the Taluk is in Thiruvalla which covers an area of 154 sq. km and has a population of 3,23,503.
-Despite having 5.7% geographical area of the district, it holds over 28.6% of the population of the district.The Taluk Area Of Thiruvalla Extends From Kozhencherry Bridge(East)near Maramon and extends Beyond Parumala(West).North From Ezhinjillam North To Pravinkoodu Junction (South).
+Thiruvalla Taluk (alternatively spelt Tiruvalla) is one among the 6 Taluks of the Pathanamthitta district in the Indian state of Kerala.
+The headquarters of the taluk is in Thiruvalla which covers an area of 154 sq. km and has a population of 3,23,503.
+Despite having 5.8% geographical area of the district, it holds over 27% of the population of the district.

-The taluk is known for its large community of Non-Resident Indians, most of whom are either Gulf Malayalis or have permanently settled in the West.
-Thiruvalla Taluk has the largest number of banks in India, with over 400+ Branches.Thiruvalla is also known as Healthcare City & Banking Capital of Kerala.It is the largest Commercial and Financial Centre in the district & The Central Travancore region.The taluk is also known for its large number of banks, with most major nationalised banks have several branches in the taluk.Thiruvalla Has a large number of educational institutions.,thanks for the high literacy rate.All the three major rivers of the Central Travancore region- Pampa river, Manimala river, and Achankovil river flow through the Taluk.

 History

 The Taluk is an older settlement of Brahmins and Syrian Christians, and has developed a cosmopolitan culture resulting from the peaceful co-existence of the two communities.
 The various places in Tiruvalla have a different history to tell.

 For the history of the places in Tiruvalla, refer: History of Tiruvalla city, History of Niranam, History of Koipuram, History of Kumbanad, History of Kavumbhagom from the respective wiki articles.